TheSicilian12/TheSicilian12/README.md

 ### My name is Michael Guidera

-I'm a full stack software developer who wants to see people's lives made better through applications that are useful and can bring a smile.
-Ideally both.
+I'm a full stack software developer who wants to see people's lives improved through practical and fun applications.

 Here are some of my projects: